RyanParsley/skillful-notes/slides.md

 ???

+The next couple of slides are going to discuss markdown past and present, but this presentation is about crafting a narritive with data.
+Help your data tell a story or better tell a story with data.

 Markdown is great and I believe I use it to great effect in some of the following examples, but this is not a presentation _about_ markdown.
 This is a presentation about thinking and communicating.